 GitHub is a Git-based source code repository.
 You can use GitHub to drive insights into values such as:

-- Git repository details (commit history, contributors
+- Git repository details (commit history, contributors, workflow runs)

 - Scorecard rules